nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

   - Finally, if neither are present or unusable, it will attempt to download and use prebuilt LLVM.
 This currently only works on Windows however.

-- The OptiX SDK if using the optix library (the pathtracer example uses it for denoising).
+- The OptiX SDK if using the OptiX library (the pathtracer example uses it for denoising).

-- You may also need to add `libnvvm` to PATH, the builder should do it for you but in case it does not work, add libnvvm to PATH, it should be somewhere like `CUDA_ROOT/nvvm/bin`,
+- You may also need to add `libnvvm` to PATH, the builder should do it for you but in case it does not work, add `libnvvm` to PATH, it should be somewhere like `CUDA_ROOT/nvvm/bin`,

 - You may wish to use or consult the bundled [Dockerfile](#docker) to assist in your local config